-We know from our tutorials about Transformers that they not only provide higher or lower voltage differences between their primary and secondary windings, but they also provide “electrical isolation” between the higher voltages on the primary side and the lower voltage on the secondary side.
+We know from our tutorials about Transformers that they can not only provide a step-down voltage, but they also provide “electrical isolation” between the higher voltages on the primary side and the lower voltage on the secondary side.

 In other words, transformers isolate the primary input voltage from the secondary output voltage using electromagnetic coupling by means of a magnetic flux circulating within the iron laminated core.
 But we can also provide electrical isolation between an input source and an output load using just light by using a very common and valuable electronic component called an Optocoupler.

 An Optocoupler, also known as an Opto-isolator or Photo-coupler, is an electronic components that interconnects two separate electrical circuits by means of a light sensitive optical interface.